Gene Kiniski: Early life

-One of six children of local politician Julia Kiniski (and her husband Nicholas), Gene Kiniski grew up in Edmonton.
+One of six children to Polish immigrants of local politician Julia Kiniski (and her husband Nicholas), Gene Kiniski grew up in Edmonton.
 At the age of seventeen, he was over six feet tall.
 Kiniski wrestled and played football at St. Joseph's High School.
 In March 1947, he entered the annual Edmonton School's Boxing and Wrestling Tournament at Westglen gymnasium.
 Due to his size, he was the lone heavyweight competing.

 Kiniski captured the attention of Annis Stukus, a scout for the Edmonton Eskimos, of the then Western Interprovincial Football Union in 1949, (which later merged with the Interprovincial Rugby Football Union to form the Canadian Football League).
 Along with Kiniski, wrestlers Al Oeming and Stu Hart were at the training camp as well.
 Two of his Eskimos teammates were future wrestlers Wilbur Snyder and Joe Blanchard.

 Kiniski secured himself a spot on the defensive line and his play earned him a scholarship to the University of Arizona.
-He was enrolled there from September 18, 1950 to January 26, 1952 and played on the defensive line for Bob Winslow.
+He was enrolled there from September 18, 1950, to January 26, 1952, and played on the defensive line for Bob Winslow.
 Rod Fenton recruited Kiniski into professional wrestling in Arizona in 1952.

 Kiniski returned to Edmonton to play football for the Eskimos, and he suffered a torn kneecap in the team's first game against Saskatchewan in August 1952.
 He retired from football in 1953 to resume wrestling full-time.

 Early career

-After retiring from football, Kiniski trained with Dory Funk and Tony Morelli for a wrestling career, eventually making his pro debut on February 13, 1952 in Tucson, Arizona, where he defeated Curly Hughes.
+After retiring from football, Kiniski trained with Dory Funk and Tony Morelli for a wrestling career, eventually making his pro debut on February 13, 1952, in Tucson, Arizona, where he defeated Curly Hughes.
 Kiniski's first exposure on television was in Southern California in 1954 alongside other wrestlers such as Wilbur Snyder and Bobo Brazil.
 One year later, he teamed up with John Tolos to win his first major championship, the International TV Tag Team title, in Los Angeles, then challenged NWA World Champion Lou Thesz in November 1954.
 As an emerging talent, Kiniski got the opportunity to wrestle Lou Thesz at the Olympic Auditorium on November 3, 1954.
 Kiniski lost in two straight falls.

 From there, Kiniski ventured to San Francisco and teamed with Lord James Blears to win the territory's version of the NWA World Tag Team title three times in 1955; after that, he went to Texas and, wrestling as Gene Kelly, captured the NWA Texas Heavyweight Championship in 1956.